microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/finops-hubs-overview.md

 <br>

 > [!NOTE]
 > FinOps hubs requires an Enterprise Agreement (EA), Microsoft Customer Agreement (MCA), or Microsoft Partner Agreement (MPA) account (including Cloud Solution Provider subscriptions).
-If you have a Microsoft Online Services Agreement (MOSA, called called pay-as-you-go) or a Microsoft internal subscription, you need to use FinOps hubs 0.1.1.
+If you have a Microsoft Online Services Agreement (MOSA, often called pay-as-you-go) or a Microsoft internal subscription, you need to use FinOps hubs 0.1.1.
 Power BI reports weren't tested extensively with MOSA and MS Internal subscriptions.
 Speak to a Microsoft representative or file a billing support request to ask about migrating your subscription to Microsoft Customer Agreement.

 <br>